 The District Consultative Committees were constituted in the early seventies as a common forum at the district level for bankers as well as Government agencies/departments to facilitate coordination in implementing various developmental activities under the Lead Bank Scheme.
 The District Collector is the Chairman of the DCC meetings.
-Reserve Bank of India, NABARD, all the commercial banks in the district, co-operative banks including the District Central Cooperative Bank (DCCB), RRBs, various State Government departments and allied agencies are the members of the DCC.
+Reserve Bank of India, NABARD, all the commercial banks including Small Finance Banks, Wholly Owned Subsidiaries (WOS) of Foreign Banks, RRBs, Payments Banks, Co-operative banks including the District Central Cooperative Bank (DCCB), various State Government departments and allied agencies are the members of the DCC.
 The Lead District Officer (LDO) represents the Reserve Bank as a member of the DCC.
 The Lead District Manager (LDM) convenes the DCC meetings.
-The Director of Micro Small and Medium Enterprises Development Institute (MSME-DI) in the district is an invitee in districts where MSME clusters are located to discuss issues concerning MSMEs.
+The Director of Micro, Small and Medium Enterprises Development Institute (MSME-DI) in the district is an invitee in districts where MSME clusters are located to discuss issues concerning MSMEs.